310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Hokuto %}
 What!?
 Have you gone mad, Isara!?
-It doesn't matter if it's you—that's still unforgivable!
+It doesn't matter if it's you — that's still unforgivable!
 {% endbubble %}

 {% bubble Makoto %}